What is Chapter 7 Bankruptcy?

 Settlement of Debts

-The below table gives a glimpse about the debts that can be discharged under this Chapter along with their discharge rates:
+The below table gives a glimpse of the debts that can be discharged under this Chapter, along with their discharge rates:

 |Debts discharged under Chapter 7||Debts not discharged/challenging to be discharged under Chapter 7|